Whether the protagonist actually pays attention or not is, of course, another matter.

 - Doctor Steel's song, "Greedy", starts out with a news bulletin about three escaped prisoners of an insane asylum (one of them, we gather, is Dr. Steel).

-- Weird Al's "Why Does This Always Happen to Me?" begins with a news report of a devastating earthquake which interrupts the show our narrator is watching.
+- Weird Al's "Why Does This Always Happen to Me?" begins with a news report of a devastating earthquake which interrupts the episode of The Simpsons our narrator is watching.
 He sighs about the cruelty of fate — because he was recording it and everything.

 - In The Amazing Adventures of Spider-Man, the Sinister Syndicate cuts off all the TV signals in the city to broadcast their demands for New York to surrender, with Hobgoblin even saying, "We interrupt this program to give you a special report!..."